Top 25 Most Common Scrap Metals

 Aluminum/Copper Radiators (From AC’s)

-Can be found in many different types of machinery and can often end up being some of the larger units you will scrap.
-Normally found in air conditioners or in chilling units in all types of industries, ACR’s are the units that will help to circulate the freon or other oil material inside and to help push out the colder air.
+This can be found in many different types of machinery and can often end up being some of the larger units you will scrap.
+Typically found in air conditioners or chilling units in many industries, ACRs are the units that will help circulate the freon or other oil material inside and help push out the colder air.

 Learn More